FAITH FILLED SHOWS YOUR FAMILY WILL LOVE! A new streaming service for your CHRISTIAN FAMILY. Rated 5 STARS by thousands of parents!

 No sassy attitudes

-Just good shows your kids will actually want to watch including hand-picked YouTubers reviewed and screen by parents like you.
+Just good shows your family will actually want to watch including hand-picked YouTubers reviewed and screen by parents like you.

-Rest a little easier, knowing you found an app for your kids that you can actually get behind.
+Rest a little easier, knowing you found an app for your family that you can actually get behind.
 Yippee is not just another streaming service.
-We are changing kids' lives with TV shows and equipping you, parents, with tips and tools you need to develop character in your kids and grow their faith.
+We are changing lives with TV shows and equipping you, parents, with tips and tools you need to develop character in your family and grow faith in your household.

 When a new child moves into the neighborhood, Maxx is nervous about meeting her.
 With the help of Dooley and her friends, Maxx is able to recall when Dooley was the new 'kid' on the block and eventually works up the courage to welcome the new friend to the neighborhood.
 Maxx, Dooley and their p...